Cuberick-Orion/Bi-Blip4CIR/README.md

 TODO

+Download BLIP pre-trained checkpoint at [`model_base.pth`](https://storage.googleapis.com/sfr-vision-language-research/BLIP/models/model_base.pth), `SHA1: 5f1d8cdfae91e22a35e98a4bbb4c43be7bd0ac50`.
+By default, we recommend storing the downloaded checkpoint file at `models/model_base.pth`.

+Here, we use **BLIP w/ ViT-B**.
+For a complete list of available checkpoints, see [here](https://github.com/salesforce/BLIP#pre-trained-checkpoints).

+## Code Breakdown

+Our code is based on [CLIP4Cir](https://github.com/ABaldrati/CLIP4Cir) with additional modules from [BLIP](https://github.com/salesforce/BLIP).

+From the perspective of implementation, compared to the original CLIP4Cir codebase, differences are mostly in the following two aspects:

+ - we replaced the CLIP image/text encoders to BLIP as defined in `src/blip_modules/`;
+ - we involve the reversed queries during training, which are constructed on-the-fly (see codeblocks surrounding `loss_r` in `src/clip_fine_tune.py` and `src/combiner_train.py`).

-A brief introduction on each scripts in `/src` is in [CLIP4Cir - Usage](https://github.com/ABaldrati/CLIP4Cir/tree/master#usage).
+A brief introduction on the CLIP4Cir codebase is in [CLIP4Cir - Usage](https://github.com/ABaldrati/CLIP4Cir/tree/master#usage).
+Though the structures are mostly preserved, additional modifications are made to the scripts.

 ## Training

 Our methods is built on top of CLIP4Cir with a two-stage training pipeline, with stage-I being the BLIP text encoder finetuning, and the subsequent stage-II being the combiner training.

+Experiments are conducted on two standard datasets -- Fashion-IQ and CIRR.
 Please check our paper for details.

-The following configurations are used for training on one NVIDIA A100 80GB, in practice we observe the VRAM usage to be approx. 36G during training.
+The following configurations are used for training on one NVIDIA A100 80GB, in practice we observe the VRAM usage to be approx. 36G (during training).
 You can also adjust the batch size to lower the VRAM consumption.

 ### for Fashion-IQ